sebinsua/dotcom/posts/algorithmic-bathwater.md

 2. **Is the problem related to a linear/sequential data structure (e.g. array, linked list, string, search space)?**

-   1. Are we being asked to find pairs, triplets or a sub-array that match a constraint?
+   1. Are we being asked to find pairs, triplets or sub-arrays that match a constraint?

       - To solve this optimally (e.g. $\mathcal{O}(N)$), we need to be able to easily compare elements in the sequence without using nested loops.
 We have at most two options: